What health professionals are involved in taking care of people with coronary artery disease?

 Understanding your health professionals' roles

-Depending on the severity of your CAD and whether you have already
+Depending on how severe your CAD is and whether you already

 treat your disease and manage your treatment plan.

 The following table outlines the types of health professionals who